Gemini COVID-19 study information

 The questionnaire should be completed by each twin separately.
 Please ask your twins to enter your Gemini ID number when prompted.
 If possible, it is best to do the whole study in a single session.
 If this is not possible or the session is interrupted, it is possible to log in again later.

 Rewards for taking part

 To say thank you to you and your twins for taking part, we will send you (by email) a £20 electronic shopping voucher.
-If you also complete the second stage of the study next year (we will contact you about this again nearer the time), you will received another £20 voucher.
 You will be able to provide your email for the voucher when you complete the telephone interview.